| | | | | | | | | | | | | | | | | | | | | | |

 27. Wellington, New Zealand

-If you are staying in the city, there is no need for a car.
-It is walkable, and there is public transport to everywhere you need.
-Wellington is also New Zealand’s coffee capital, surely any parents dream.
-Jennifer from Backyard Travel Family
+If you’re staying in the city, there’s no need for a car as it’s walkable, and there’s public transportation to everywhere you need.
+Wellington is also New Zealand’s coffee capital, surely any parent’s dream.

 Where to Travel in Central and South America with Family